suheey/AD-AGENT/README.md

-# OpenAD
+# AD-AGENT

-**OpenAD** is a multi-agent anomaly detection platform designed to support the full lifecycle of real-world anomaly detection—from data preprocessing and model selection to detection, explanation, and evaluation.
+**AD-AGENT** is a multi-agent anomaly detection platform designed to support the full lifecycle of real-world anomaly detection—from data preprocessing and model selection to detection, explanation, and evaluation.
 It integrates classical and graph-based AD algorithms with LLM-powered modules for enhanced usability, privacy, and adaptability.

 > 🔍 One platform.
 Multiple agents.
 All your anomaly detection workflows—automated, explainable, and secure.